 THE BIG CHOP

-While cutting down large crops, it is best to temporarily arrange the harvested plants in loose piles on top of plastic tarpaulins or in a wheelbarrow – either approach may also allow for easier transportation of the crop from the field to your drying or trimming location.
+While cutting down large crops, it is best to temporarily arrange the harvested plants in loose piles on top of plastic tarpaulins or in a wheelbarrow – either approach may also allow for easier transportation of the crop from the field to your trimming location.
 Try not to leave the plants piled up for too long, or compress them, as the vegetative material will begin to decompose.
 This can also be an issue when plastic bags are used for long-haul transport or storage.

 The video below is a great example of wet trimming with CenturionPro machines.